UlrikeDetective/hackathon/FrontEndHalloween/README.md

 *   A scrollable to-do list that highlights the current date
 *   An animated ghost and pumpkin
 *   A dynamic fog/cloud effect
+*   Sticky footer with dynamic copyright year and project information
+*   Autoplaying ambient sound with a toggle button
+*   Adjusted image size on the "Trick or Treat" page

 ## Getting Started